Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 Learn more in our full guides:

-It's really hard to say that either PrizePicks or Underdog is better than the other.
+It's hard to make a valid argument that either PrizePicks or Underdog is better than the other.
 They both shine in certain areas and fall short in others.
-It really comes down to what you're looking in a platform and what kind of entries you want to place.

 Plan on sticking to 2, 3, and 4 pick entries?
 Underdog is better for you.
-Want to go for those higher payouts with 6-pick entries?
-Then PrizePicks is best.

 Another big difference is what kind of games each offers.
 If you're interested in games other than Pick'em, Underdog is a better option since it offers head-to-head matchups, Best Ball, and drafts.